Which Programming Languages will help you get the Dream Job.

 As a computer science student, the languages studied should cover the major paradigms of programming; procedural, object oriented, and dynamic.
 In order to maximise your job opportunities, the languages you learn should be ones that are able to teach you about the core concepts which are interchangeable throughout each language.

 For a student or a starting programmer, choosing languages that are useful for the workplace, easy to learn and valuable to employers can be a difficult task.
 The industry is a fast paced one and changes constantly, but some of the most important factors to look at for the majority of Computer Sciences students will include ease of learning and usefulness in future employment.
 And remember that all developers need to have a selection of languages at their fingertips, depending on the position they are aiming.
-One size definitely does not fit all.
+There are unlimited job opportunities in the tech industry, however, it is advisable to master only a specific language or major.
+This will help you advance in your career as quickly as possible.

 How easy is it to learn?